Becky Bloomwood: Personal life

-Becky met her husband, Luke Brandon, CEO of Brandon Communications (a Public Relations firm) during a press conference while she was working as a financial journalist for 'Successful Saving' magazine.
+Becky met her husband, Luke Brandon, CEO of Brandon Communications (a public relations firm), during a press conference while she was working as a financial journalist for 'Successful Saving' magazine.
 She attracted his attention after she published an article about one of his clients.
 They appeared on television together and then began dating.
-They face many obstacles which takes place in Manhattan.
-Then, Luke and Becky both marry each other in America on June 22, 2002 and also in England at Becky's parents' house on June 23, 2002.
-After just over a year of marriage, Becky and Luke have a daughter named Minnie Brandon who was born on December 3, 2003.
+They faced many obstacles which takes place in Manhattan.
+Then, Luke and Becky were married in America on June 22, 2002, and also in England at Becky's parents' house on June 23, 2002.
+After just over a year of marriage, Becky and Luke have a daughter named Minnie Brandon, who was born on December 3, 2003.